chrisglein/chrisglein.github.io/_posts/2012-03-11-music-made-me-part-12.md

 I have a distinct memory of driving to class at the community college when "Little Wing" came on.
 It created a dilemma.
 If I were to get out of my car right then (which is what I needed to do to be on time for class) I would miss the rest of the song.
 But this song was too good.
 I hung out in the parking lot to let the song play out.
 Finishing that song was clearly more important than my education.

 The thing is, that wasn't even my first time with the song.
 I had heard it plenty of times before, and knew I would again.
 That was kind of the problem; I knew exactly how good it was.
-It's pure bliss, beginning to end, and on a level that manages to make Jimi look like barely knew what he was doing with [the original](https://open.spotify.com/track/1Eolhana7nKHYpcYpdVcT5?si=76d9e86b17da4cca).
+It's pure bliss, beginning to end, and on a level that manages to make Jimi look he was barely scratching the surface with [the original](https://open.spotify.com/track/1Eolhana7nKHYpcYpdVcT5?si=76d9e86b17da4cca).

 ### Lie in Our Graves - Dave Matthews Band
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/3R8APSFlJuawCg1qi5Ed3E?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>